opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 - [Bittensor Building Blocks](../learn/bittensor-building-blocks).
 - [Anatomy of Incentive Mechanism](../learn/anatomy-of-incentive-mechanism).

 The below diagram shows a typical subnet with many subnet miners and subnet validators together executing the subnet incentive mechanism code.
-On the [Taostats explorer (select Subnet 01: Text Prompting from the top menu)](https://taostats.io/) the **Metagraph** view for this Subnet 1: Prompting shows the performance details for each subnet miner and validator.
+On the [TAO.app explorer (select Subnet 01: Text Prompting from the top menu)](https://tao.app) the **Metagraph** view for this Subnet 1: Prompting shows the performance details for each subnet miner and validator.

 For easier understanding, in this document we will focus on how a **single** subnet validator interacts with **multiple** subnet miners in this subnet.